A Vision Takes Shape: The Journey of Building Evolve Counseling Services

 - Create a Safe Environment: Children need to feel safe and comfortable discussing their feelings.
 Ensure that your home or classroom is a judgment-free zone where they can share without fear of criticism.

-- Use Storytelling: Storybooks, movies, and TV shows can serve as excellent conversation starters about emotions.
-Ask children how characters in stories might be feeling and why, and relate these emotions to their own experiences.
+- Use Storytelling: Storybooks, movies, and TV shows can be excellent conversation-starters about emotions.
+Ask children how characters in stories might feel and why and relate these emotions to their experiences.

 - Ask Open-Ended Questions: Instead of asking, “How was your day?” which often leads to one-word answers, ask open-ended questions like, “Can you tell me about something that made you happy or sad today?”
 This encourages children to elaborate on their feelings.